Nolen Ellison

-Nolan M. Ellison is a former All-Big 8 basketball player and pioneering community college educator and administrator.
+Nolen M. Ellison (November 3, 1941 – June 12, 2025) was an American Big 8 basketball player and pioneering community college educator and administrator.

 Early life

-Nolen M. Ellison was born November 3, 1941, in Kansas City, Kansas.
-Ellison grew up in inner-city Kansas City, Kansas with his older brother Benoyd M. (Butch) Ellison.
+Ellison grew up in inner-city Kansas City, Kansas, with his older brother Benoyd M. (Butch) Ellison.
 Ellison graduated from Wyandotte High School in 1959.
+Ellison starred on three Kansas large class state championship teams (1957–1959) at Wyandotte High School under Coach Walter Shublom helping him to earn a basketball scholarship at the University of Kansas in 1959.
+Ellison was the first African-American player in the history of tradition-rich Wyandotte High School basketball.

 Basketball career

-Ellison starred on 3 Kansas large class state championship teams (1957–1959) at Wyandotte High School under Coach Walter Shublom helping him to earn a basketball scholarship at the University of Kansas in 1959.
-Ellison was the first African-American player in the history of tradition-rich Wyandotte High School basketball.
+University of Kansas

-Attending Kansas immediately after Kansas Jayhawks basketball African-American pioneers Maurice King, Wilt Chamberlain, Bill Bridges, and Wayne Hightower, Ellison played three seasons at Kansas for Coach Dick Harp from the 1960-61 season through the 1962-63 season.
-Ellison earned All-Big 8 honors as the Jayhawks second leading scorer in both the 1961-1962 season and 1962-63 seasons, while serving as team captain his senior season.
+Ellison attended the University of Kansas and played for the Kansas Jayhawks immediately after African-American pioneers Maurice King, Wilt Chamberlain, Bill Bridges, and Wayne Hightower.
+Ellison played three seasons at Kansas for Coach Dick Harp from the 1960–61 season through the 1962–63 season.
+Ellison earned All-Big 8 honors as the Jayhawks second leading scorer in both the 1961–62 season and 1962–63 seasons, while serving as team captain his senior season.

-A career highlight for Ellison was a four-overtime 90-88 victory for Ellison and the Jayhawks versus rival Kansas State in the 1962 Big Eight Holiday Tournament championship game at Municipal Auditorium in Kansas City, Missouri on December 29, 1962.
+A career highlight for Ellison was a four-overtime 90–88 victory for Ellison and the Jayhawks versus rival Kansas State in the 1962 Big Eight Holiday Tournament championship game at Municipal Auditorium in Kansas City, Missouri on December 29, 1962.
 Ellison, who led the Jayhawks with 30 points in the game, scored the final Jayhawk points in each of the first three overtimes.
 Ellison made the final basket in the first overtime with 1:51 left to send the game into a second overtime.
 Kansas State held the ball after Ellison’s basket and missed a shot with 0:03 left.
 Ellison made two free throws with 4 seconds left in the second overtime to tie the game and send it to a third overtime.
 Ellison made two free throws with two seconds left in the third overtime to send it to the fourth.
 Ellison’s teammate Jay Roberts hit the game winner with two seconds left in the fourth overtime.
+Ellison graduated from the University of Kansas in 1963 with a Bachelor of Science degree in education.

+Post-graduation

-Upon graduation from the University of Kansas in 1963, Ellison was drafted in the 4th Round (29th overall) of the 1963 NBA draft by the Chicago Zephyrs (later relocated to Baltimore and then becoming the current day Washington Wizards).
+Upon graduation from the University of Kansas in 1963, Ellison was drafted in the 4th round (29th overall) of the 1963 NBA draft by the Chicago Zephyrs (later relocated to Baltimore and then becoming the current day Washington Wizards).

 Ellison declined the professional basketball opportunity with the Zephyrs, but later participated with a college all-star team in a 1964 Olympic basketball tour in Asia.